 Artificial intelligence and eCommerce are two of the biggest trends in the digital world, with many businesses and consumers beginning to use intelligent tools to help run their operations.
-As AI technology continues to combine and grow, it’s crucial for retailers to be able to cater these changes in order not only keep up but also capitalize on this trend that could potentially change their business model entirely.
+As AI technology continues to combine and grow, retailers must be able to cater to these changes to keep up and capitalize on this trend that could change their business model entirely.

-Early AI systems for online shopping mainly consisted of the ability to present consumers with suggestions for products and offers based on previous purchases and searched items.
-It also allowed for merchants to automate part of the selling process by providing buyers product information.
+Early AI systems for online shopping mainly presented consumers with suggestions for products and offers based on previous purchases and searched items.
+It also allowed merchants to automate selling by providing buyers with product information.

-For instance, in the early 2000s, a number of online retailers and shopping directories provided detailed product information and made it easy for their shoppers to compare prices with competitors, find the products they wanted, see user comments and product ratings, and view a variety of other product information related to needed categories.
-Examples include ASOS, eBay, Safeway, Steam, Zappos and others.
+For instance, in the early 2000s, several online retailers and shopping directories provided detailed product information.
+It made it easy for their shoppers to compare prices with competitors, find the products they wanted, see user comments and ratings, and view various other product information related to needed categories.
+Examples include ASOS, eBay, Safeway, Steam, and Zappos.

-However, the technology was rather primitive and its performance inadequate.
-AI systems were unable to effectively integrate into the natural flow of online shopping and were easily exposed as “fake reviews” by experienced buyers.
+However, the technology was relatively primitive, and its performance was inadequate.
+AI systems could not effectively integrate into the natural online shopping flow and were quickly exposed as “fake reviews” by experienced buyers.

-Flash forward to the 2010s, the state of eCommerce AI is looking much rosier.
-The technology is becoming more advanced, more powerful and more intelligent.
-Amazon, Google, Shopify, Alibaba, Netflix, eBay and other major eCommerce companies and platforms have been working hard to extend their AI capabilities in order to meet customer demands and improve user experiences.
+Flash forward to the 2010s, and eCommerce AI is looking much rosier.
+Technology is becoming more advanced, more powerful, and more intelligent.
+Amazon, Google, Shopify, Alibaba, Netflix, eBay, and other major eCommerce companies and platforms have been working hard to extend their AI capabilities to meet customer demands and improve user experiences.

 - Customer-centric engagement.
-By leveraging AI technologies, eCommerce store owners are able to personalize the shopping experience for their customers by delivering the most relevant products and information, leading to increased higher average order value (AOV), lifetime customer value (LTV) and overall customer engagement over time.
+By leveraging AI technologies, eCommerce store owners can personalize the shopping experience for their customers by delivering the most relevant products and information, leading to higher average order value (AOV), lifetime customer value (LTV), and overall customer engagement over time.

-- Attract new customers.
-Online retailers and eCommerce platforms can use machine learning and predictive analytics to target customers with video ads, messaging, chatbots and personalized recommendations.
+- New customer acquisition.
+Online retailers and eCommerce platforms can use machine learning and predictive analytics to target customers with video ads, chatbots, and personalized recommendations.
 These AI technologies help them retain their existing customers and attract new buyers, which in turn boosts profitability in the long term.

 - Scalability.
-Given the unprecedented size and velocity of data generated by online retailers today, ensuring that AI technologies are able to respond within a reasonable amount of time to a natural language request is a challenge.
-It doesn’t help that even technical staffs aren’t always trained on how to operate new AI-enabled systems.
+Given the unprecedented size and velocity of data generated by online retailers today, ensuring that AI technologies can respond quickly to a natural language request is a challenge.
+It doesn’t help that even technical staffs aren’t always trained to operate new AI-powered eсommerce systems.

 - Cybersecurity.
 Malicious programs can also find it easier to target eCommerce stores that rely heavily on AI tools and technologies.
-Accordingly, eCommerce businesses will need to put in place a robust cybersecurity program that addresses emerging AI threats, as well as work with reputable providers of AI technology.
+Accordingly, eCommerce businesses will need to implement a robust cybersecurity program that addresses emerging AI threats, as well as work with reputable providers of AI technology.

 - Privacy concerns.
-With all their information on customers, online retailers are exposed to privacy and security concerns when dealing with AI-driven systems.
-Since the technologies don’t give humans a place to fully control and influence buying decisions, it practically eliminates error and human bias and hence creates equal chances for both experts and novices to deal with these systems.
+With all their customer information, online retailers are exposed to privacy and security concerns when dealing with AI-driven systems.
+Since the technologies don’t allow humans to control and influence buying decisions fully, it eliminates error and human bias.
+It creates equal chances for experts and novices to deal with these systems.